famiu/feline.nvim/USAGE.md

     return tostring(#vim.api.nvim_list_wins())
 end

--- Provider functions can take the window handler as the first argument provider = function(winid)
-    return tostring(vim.api.nvim_win_get_buf(winid))
-end

--- Providers can also take the component itself as an argument to access the component values -- using the second argument passed to the provider function provider = function(_, component)
+-- Providers can take the component itself as an argument to access the component values using the -- first argument passed to the provider function provider = function(component)
     if component.icon then
         return component.icon
     else